Latte Tags

 {dump}

-Dumps a variable or current context.
+Dumps a variable or the current context.

-{dump $name} {* dumps the $name variable *}
+{dump $name} {* Dumps the $name variable *}

 {php}